 Comfort is a personal issue though, and remember that my body isn’t shaped like most people.
 If I had to rate comfort on a scale of 1-10, I’d give the RELIC a 7 or 8 because I’ve been able to wear this holster without issue 16 hours per day for this test and I like it enough that the JM4 Tactical RELIC will stay as a regular in my concealed carry regimen, whenever my 938 is on the menu for the day.

-Also, while I have not tried the JM4 Tactical Hybrid Holster just yet, that padded suede looks cozy, even for the biggest of guns.
+Also, while I have not tried the JM4 Tactical Hybrid Holster (their product page) just yet, that padded suede looks cozy, even for the biggest of guns.

 Each one of the four models being offered are made available with either black Boltaron Polymer or tan.
 Each holster comes with brown stitching, which really makes the holster pop, and you can only get the RELIC with the polymer and leather sewn together.